The Fair Housing Act is a federal law enacted in 1968 that prohibits discrimination in the purchase, sale, rental, or financing of housing.

 2. Loan Protection

-The Fair Housing Act also means mortgage providers can’t discriminate against those that apply for loans.
-Discrimination in this scenario would include setting different loan conditions, eg. a higher interest rate, setting different requirements for purchasing a loan, refusing to make the required information available, using discriminatory practices when property appraising.
+The Fair Housing Act also means mortgage providers can’t discriminate against those who apply for loans.
+Discrimination in this scenario would include setting different loan conditions, eg. a higher interest rate, setting different requirements for purchasing a loan, refusing to make the required information available, and using discriminatory practices when appraising a property.

 3. Other Illegal Actions

-The Fair Housing Act stops landlords and sellers from using discriminatory language in the advertising of a property or indicating a preference.
+The Fair Housing Act stops landlords and sellers from using discriminatory language when advertising a property.
 This also applies to those that are otherwise exempt from the Fair Housing Act rules, such as owner-occupied units.

 You also can’t threaten or interfere with anyone’s fair housing rights.

 There are several exemptions to the Fair Housing Act.
-However, even those that are exempt should do their best to follow the guidelines of the Fair Housing Act closely.
+However, even those who are exempt should do their best to follow the guidelines of the Fair Housing Act closely.

 The exemptions include: